ying-tang/help-documentation/_horizon/Making_Snapshots_in_Horizon.md

 weight: 4
 ---

-When running either the 3.0 or 3.1 release using Horizon, snapshotting behavior can be confusing.
+When running either the 3.0 or 3.1 release using Horizon, snapshot errors can be occur if there is not sufficient space to store volumes.

 **Best Practice:**
  When using Horizon it is best to detach the data volume, perform the instance snapshot, and then reattach the data volume.

 Here’s why:

-**In Horizon:** When using the snapshot command via Horizon, all attached volumes are snapshotted.
-However, if there is not enough quota to snapshot all attached volumes, the instance snapshot fails.
-Horizon suppresses error messages, so the quota issue may not be visible as the root cause of the problem.
+**In Horizon:** When performing an instance snapshot operation (**Instance/Create Snaphot**) using Horizon, be sure that there is enough storage capacity for all the attached volumes.
+If there is not enough quota available to store snapshots of all attached volumes, the instance snapshot fails.
+The quota issue may not be visible as the root cause of the problem.
+A workaround is to detach the data volume, perform the instance snapshot, and then reattach the data volume.

 ![instance_snapshot_error.png]({{site.baseurl}}/img/Instance_Snapshot_Error.png)